arpit16297/arpit16297/README.md

 - 👋 Hi, I’m @arpit16297
-- 👀 Programmer Analyst Developer
+- 🌱 I’m currently a part of Cognizant as an Intern
-- 🌱 I’m currently learning fse java
+-     Programmer Analyst Trainee.
-- 💞️ I’m looking to collaborate on some projects
+- 💞️ I’m ready to collaborate on fse projects
-- 📫 How to reach me whatsapp-8210392094
+- 📫 Reach me on whatsapp-8210392094

 <!---
 arpit16297/arpit16297 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.